freeCodeCamp/awesome-quincy-larson-emails/README.md

 A big thanks to Sourabh Joshi for creating this repo and helping maintain it.
 He's a software engineer from Bengaluru who works at https://quso.ai.

+### July 3, 2026
+1. freeCodeCamp just published a beginner-friendly course on the command line.
+If you've ever admired a developer blazing through their terminal, this course is for you.
+You'll learn key commands for navigating through file systems and writing data.
+This skill will pay off whether you go into security, DevOps, or data science.
+(1 hour YouTube course): https://www.freecodecamp.org/news/command-line-basics-for-beginners/

+2. freeCodeCamp also published a short video that shows why computers have such a hard time reliably counting money.
+Machines store numbers in binary rather than base 10, which means simple decimals like 0.1 and 0.2 often get stored as approximations.
+Tiny rounding errors may seem harmless, but at scale they can cause serious problems like in the 1999 classic movie Office Space.
+As a result, financial systems no longer use floating-point math for currency and now use integers instead.
+(6 minute YouTube video): https://www.freecodecamp.org/news/why-computers-can-t-count-money/

+3. Learn how to write your first quantum circuit in Python.
+You don't need a physics degree to understand this.
+You don't need access to a quantum computer to test your code.
+Instead you'll use the powerful Qiskit library running on a regular laptop.
+First you'll learn how qubits and quantum gates work.
+Then you'll build one of the most famous experiments in quantum computing: the Bell State.
+(20 minute read): https://www.freecodecamp.org/news/how-to-write-your-first-quantum-circuit-in-python-a-beginner-s-step-by-step-guide/

+4. If you want to understand one of the most useful probabilistic data structures in computer science, read this Bloom filter Python tutorial.
+A Bloom filter can tell you whether something is definitely not in a set, or possibly in it, using only a bit array and a few hash functions.
+This makes it extremely memory efficient, even for very large datasets.
+(15 minute read): https://www.freecodecamp.org/news/how-bloom-filters-work-build-one-from-scratch-python/

+5. And finally, if you've ever had an API return messy data that quietly broke your app, this TypeScript guide is worth reading.
+It focuses on a practical problem: TypeScript helps at compile time, but external data can still come in as null, undefined, or the wrong shape at runtime.
+You'll harden your codebase against this using framework-agnostic guard utilities like safeArray, safeString, safeNumber, and safeObject.
+(20 minute read): https://www.freecodecamp.org/news/defend-your-js-app-against-unsafe-data-with-typescript-guard-utilities/

+Quote of the Week: *“The tools we use will change, but the fundamentals of every engineering discipline will remain.”* - Grady Booch, software engineer and creator of Unified Modeling Language, speaking on his excitement about AI-assisted coding tools

 ### June 27, 2026
 1. freeCodeCamp just published a course on Distributed Data Parallelism, a key technique for training large language models across multiple GPUs.
 You'll use Python and PyTorch to get hands-on with all-reduce, broadcast, and other primitives that make DDP work.
 (2 hour YouTube course): https://www.freecodecamp.org/news/scaling-your-ai-models-with-micro-ddp/